google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 What is a Normal Temperature for a Child?

-A normal body temperature for a child can vary depending on several factors, including age, time of day, and the method used to measure the temperature.
-In general, the average normal body temperature for children is slightly higher than that of adults.
+child’s normal body temperature can vary depending on several factors, including age, time of day, and the method used to measure it.
+Generally, the average body temperature for children is slightly higher than that of adults.

 The American Academy of Pediatrics (AAP) defines a normal body temperature for a child as: